mdrews93/fanduel_viewer_extension/README.md

 ## Overview

-This extension computes and displays the value of a pick when viewing a Live lineup.
+This extension computes and displays the value of a pick when viewing a live or historical lineup.
 It's in very early stages and the code is shit, so it's all a WIP.

 ## Installation
 Clone this repository to somewhere on your computer: `git clone https://github.com/mdrews93/fanduel_viewer_extension.git`